Vascular Surgery Team

 Holly Grunebach, M.M.S., M.S.P.H., PA-C

-Kathryn Hines is the director of surgical advanced practice, and the administrative director for the Multidisciplinary Diabetic Foot and Wound clinic.
+Kathryn Hines is the director of surgical advanced practice and administrative director for the Multidisciplinary Diabetic Foot and Wound clinic.
 She completed a master’s degree in business administration at Johns Hopkins Carey Business School in Baltimore, MD.
-She also completed a master’s degree in health sciences at the George Washington University in Washington, D.C. and her surgical residency for physician assistants at the Johns Hopkins Hospital, where she was awarded Outstanding Surgical PA Resident of the Year.
-During her time with the Johns Hopkins surgical department, Ms. Hines was also co-director and instructor of the Advanced Surgical Training Program for PAs at the George Washington University.
+She also completed a master’s degree in health sciences at George Washington University in Washington, D.C. and her surgical residency for physician assistants at the Johns Hopkins Hospital, where she was awarded Outstanding Surgical PA Resident of the Year.
+During her time with the Johns Hopkins surgical department, Ms. Hines was also co-director and instructor of the Advanced Surgical Training Program for PAs at George Washington University.
 Her research has been published in the Annals of Vascular Surgery and the Journal of the American Academy of Physician Assistants.
 Her research interests include peripheral arterial occlusive disease.

 Jennie McKown earned her B.S. in Fitness and Cardiac Rehabilitation/Exercise Science at Ithaca College.
 She then earned her Master of Science in Health Science at George Washington University’s Physician Assistant Program.
 As a National Health Service Corps Scholarship recipient, she practiced primary care in South Texas for 5 years.
 Then, after completing The Johns Hopkins Hospital Postgraduate Surgical Residency for Physician Assistants she joined the Division of Vascular Surgery in 2007.
 Currently Jennie manages patients on the surgical floor, assists in clinic and is Director of the PA Surgical Residency program.